cseljatib/cseljatib.github.io2/chapters.md

 ## Link to the actual chapter in a book as a pdf file

-For those chapters written in Spanish, I have provided the translation of the title among [brackets] and using <u>underline</u>.
+For those chapters written in Spanish, I have provided the title translation among [brackets] and using <u>the underline</u>.

 `2018`
 **Salas-Eljatib C**, Fuentes A, Donoso PJ, Matus C, Soto D. 2018.
 [Crecimiento de bosques secundarios y adultos de